Trump cultivates GOP lawmakers in prep for potential 2.0 presidency

 “President Trump … made it very clear it’s not just about his victory,” said Mr. Gaetz.
 “It’s also about ensuring large majorities in the House and Senate.”

-Mr. Trump’s visits with congressional Republicans, while in town for a meeting with CEOs at a Business Roundtable event, follows on the heels of his felony conviction last month for hush-money payments.
+Mr. Trump’s visits with congressional Republicans, while in town for a meeting with CEOs at a Business Roundtable event, follow on the heels of his conviction last month for falsifying business records in a hush-money scheme.
 The trial was based on untested legal theories, which added to GOP concerns about the politicization of the justice system.

 Critics say Mr. Trump’s visit is a crass attempt to get congressional Republicans to inappropriately intervene in his legal troubles, including by promoting a bill to move state court cases involving a president to federal court.